... humming machinery is fine, amplifiers not so much ...

 Other tube combinations will increase the heater imbalance, possibly reducing SNR.
 TWO tube, half-power operation requires further line voltage reduction to keep heater supplies within 10% of 6.3v nominal with standard tube complement.

 One option with the 115v transformer and if using SS rectifiers is to use the tube rectifier 5vac filament supply as a bucking winding.
 This will drop the B+ and heater voltages to more tube friendly values.
-The winding is rate 25VA, so can handle 5A primary current.
+The winding is rated 25VA, so can handle 5A primary current.
 Use the same method as the heater polarity test shown in Transformer Polarity Test to achieve lower HV output.
 BE VERY CAREFUL.
 Wear insulated gloves and keep one hand in your pocket.

 Mid 2020: Amps now ship with 115/120V primary transformer, obviating the need for a Bucker or VARIAC.